== The first couple boards === Don’t forget to hang your blinkenlights from the eaves this christmas!

 '()))

-Here, begin is a macro that’s just built-in to the compiler.
-Port 0, output to the LCD, is the only one implemented.
-I also have some stub microcode for (port 1)-style 1-operand instructions, which would take input.
-The idea is that, instead of interrupts, which would make everything much more complex, each peripheral would just maintain its own ringbuffer, and respond like traditional memory-mapped hardware.
+, which would take input.
+The idea is that instead of interrupts, which would make everything much more complex, each peripheral would just maintain its own ringbuffer, and respond to request to read or write to the buffer.

 Last time I had trouble with a pcb defect (my fault) where the collector and emitter pads on the transistors were a bit too far apart.
 But with the hotplate, it didn’t matter, all the joints are nice and solid.